palja1n/cpp-bitwise-operators/README.md

 left shift: 4

 # Conclusion
-Bitwise operators provide precise control over binary data at the bit level.
-They are fundamental in optimizing programs, especially when working with hardware, memory-mapped registers, or compact data formats.
-The programs explained above illustrate how to use these operators for common operations like logical bitwise manipulation and targeted bit setting/resetting.
+Bitwise operators offer low-level control over binary data, making them useful for tasks that require efficiency, such as hardware interaction or handling compact data formats.
+The programs above demonstrate how these operators can be used for common tasks like bitwise logic and selectively setting or clearing specific bits.